soominmyung/Vintage-time-series/README.md

 ### 🧩 Overview
 This project demonstrates how to build a **robust time series forecasting pipeline** when the source data contain **multiple vintages** — repeated historical releases of the same series over time.
 It shows that with the right structuring and analysis, **simple statistical models** can achieve **high accuracy** even on revision-prone datasets.
+It includes an **automated data workflow** that ingests, cleans, and aligns each vintage before modelling, ensuring consistent structures across revisions.

 <br>